Oythonhill/BigData-Homework/README.md

 # BigData-Homework

-homework codes during the period studying  in Renming University , using python, r, sql .etc
+this folder is for saving homework codes during the period studying  in Renming University about BigData, using python, r, sql .etc

-This folder is for saving codes during the period studying in Renming University about BigData.
 There are sevel parts including:

 R codes